infinity0/msg-notes/causal/04-state.rst

 indicate merge-parents (i.e. nodes with >1 parent).

 So we need 3-way merge.
-This can be defined as a primitive by itself, or sometimes it's easier to define separate "diff" and "apply" operations for your state data type, and then we have
+This can be defined as a primitive by itself, or sometimes it's easier to define separate `diff` and `apply` operations for your state data type, and then we have

     3-way-merge(O, A, B) = apply(B, diff(O, A)) = apply(A, diff(O, B))